noah427/noah427/README.md

-### Hi, I'm Noah a golang and javascript developer living in southeast Florida.
+### Hi, I'm Noah a Golang and Javascript enthusiast living in southeast Florida.
 I am a 14 years old going into highschool during the greatest pandemic of the century.

 I enjoy reading about programming theory and investigating what makes different programming languages unique.